Etimo/Etimo-website/README.md

 ### Contentful CMS

 The website content is managed through Contentful, a headless CMS service.
 Login credentials are available in Bitwarden.
+A quick guide of Contentful and the setup can be found in Google Drive.

 **Content structure**: